madeleinepham/IBM-Data-Science/README.md

 # IBM-Data-Science
-## Hello, my name is Madeleine and here are a few of my projects I have done for the IBM Data Science Certification
+## Hello, my name is Madeleine and here are projects completed for the IBM Data Science Certification
+### This course utilizes:
+- Jupyter Notebook
+- Python